-EERE has substantial involvement in work performed under awards made as a result of this FOA.
-EERE does not limit its involvement to the administrative requirements of the award.
-Instead, EERE has substantial involvement in the direction and redirection of the technical aspects of the project.
-Substantial involvement includes, but is not limited to, the following:
+DOE has substantial involvement in work performed under awards made as a result of this FOA.
+DOE does not limit its involvement to the administrative requirements of the award.
+Instead, DOE has substantial involvement in the direction and redirection of the technical aspects of the project.
+Substantial involvement includes but is not limited to the following:

-- 1. EERE shares responsibility with the recipient for the management, control, direction, and performance of the project. - 2.
-EERE may intervene in the conduct or performance of work under this award for programmatic reasons.
+- 1. DOE shares responsibility with the recipient for the management, control, direction, and performance of the project. - 2.
+DOE may intervene in the conduct or performance of work under this award for programmatic reasons.
 Intervention includes the interruption or modification of the conduct or performance of project activities. - 3.
-EERE may redirect or discontinue funding the project based on the outcome of EERE's evaluation of the project at the Go/No-Go decision point(s). - 4.
-EERE participates in major project decision-making processes.
+DOE may redirect or discontinue funding the project based on the outcome of DOE's evaluation of the project at the Go/No-Go decision point(s). - 4.
+DOE participates in major project decision-making processes. - 5.
+Because these funds were appropriated to EPA, EPA will, in collaboration with BETO, maintain substantial involvement with awards during the performance of the project.
+BETO will forward quarterly progress reports, invoices, and quarterly financial reports to EPA.
+BETO will invite EPA to progress update meetings.